 If you can’t repay your loan or post margin—money you might have to pay if the market moves against you, known as a margin call—you could be liquidated.
 Liquidation occurs when the exchange will cancel your loan and seize all the money you owe.

 Is short trading crypto on margin legal in Canada?

 Yes, trading short positions of crypto is legal in Canada.
-However, several exchanges that are popular among margin traders do not operate in Canada.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+However, several exchanges that are popular among margin traders do not operate in Canada.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Futures and options markets

 Margin trading isn’t the only way to short crypto.
 Futures and options contracts are derivatives that let you bet on the future price of Bitcoin—and help you profit from price crashes.

 A futures contract lets you set a price today to buy or sell Bitcoin at another price in the future.
 An options trade accomplishes the same thing, but grants you the right to not buy or sell Bitcoin when the contract matures—with a futures trade, you’re locked in.

 There are several ways to short Bitcoin with derivatives contracts.